CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 ^#^^#^ Temporarily preserving and restoring data

-Along with the [One Data](basics.html#one-data) principal, if you wished to modify a data set temporarily, say to [remove](data-manipulation.html#keep-drop) some subset of your observations, it must be done destructively.
+Along with the [one data][one data] principal, if you wished to modify a data set temporarily, say to [remove][discarding data] some subset of your observations, it must be done destructively.
 One workflow to use would be:

 ```
 sysuse auto